-The Statler will reopen after 16 years of vacancy.
+The Statler reopened after 16 years of vacancy.

 Downtown Dallas is on the cusp of a foodie renaissance.
 New arrivals like Mirador, City Hall Bistro, and Bruno Davaillon’s forthcoming Bullion certainly add interest to the neighborhood; but the long-awaited reopening of The Statler will make an even bigger impact on the downtown dining scene.

 The iconic hotel and residences is returning this fall after 16 years of vacancy and a $220 million renovation.
 In addition to 159 guest rooms and 219 luxury condos, The Statler will include six new restaurants and bars.

 Earlier this summer, the hotel tapped renowned local chef Graham Dodds as culinary director to oversee all kitchen operations throughout The Statler.

 Now, another celebrated Dallas chef has joined the hotel’s team.
 Chef Angela Hernandez is leaving her post as chef de cuisine at Top Knot to lead the kitchen at Fine China, The Statler’s new Pan Asian restaurant and cocktail bar.

 Hernandez has experience at some of Texas’ most innovative and acclaimed Asian restaurants.
 Before her time at Top Knot, she worked as sous chef at Uchiko in Austin.
 Both restaurants are part of Hai Hospitality, which also operates Uchi.

 “I am absolutely thrilled to have Angela heading up Fine China,” Dodds said in a statement.
 “She is immensely talented and so enthusiastic.
 I can’t wait to see the magic she brings to this project.”